jbdel/medical_imaging_toolbox/README.md

 ```
 (make sure that `vector_file` is set to the right path in the config file)

-#TODO

-- Benchmark a baseline
+# Current TODO

 - Improve embeddings
+- Integrate IU dataset
-- Implement embeddings eval (of some sort)
+- Implement GDRO
-- retrain R2Gen
+- Publish a paper and get rich $$

+# Long-term TODO

 - Incorporate VisualBert

-- Implement 'find nearest report' at test time
-- Implement GDRO
-- Publish a paper and get rich$$
+# Deadlines

+- EMNLP - May 10
+- NeurIps - May 20